nbailly721/Carrot-Tomato-Production-Analysis-Ontario-2005-2023-/README.md

 This workflow demonstrates a full data exploration pipeline in R — from reading multi-year Excel data to summarizing agricultural trends with reproducible plots.
 It can be easily adapted for other crops, regions, or time spans by updating file paths and sheet structures.

+📌 Policy-Based Relevance

+This analysis supports evidence-based decision-making in Ontario’s agri-food sector by:

+Identifying top-producing and high-value counties to guide regional investment and support.

+Measuring production stability (CV) to inform risk management and crop insurance planning.

+Highlighting yield–price trends and long-term shifts in output/value relevant to market forecasting and sustainability.

+Providing a scalable workflow adaptable to other crops, regions, or policy needs.

+🏛️ Aligned with AAFC goals in agri-food competitiveness, risk management, and regional resilience.